This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 What to do When You Get Your Seed Potatoes

 There is one big issue with this, though.
 The seed merchants keep these sed potatoes in cold dark rooms, which keeps them dormant.
-As soon as they are removed from the temperature-controlled environment, they start to awaken from their dormancy.
+As soon as they are removed from the temperature-controlled environment, they awaken from their dormancy.

 Sprout Potatoes to Keep In Good Condition